Contents

 • Removing any personal items or equipment

 Once the space is fully vacated, inform the PGC manager.
-PGC staff will power-wash the greenhouse and prepare the space for the next user.
+PGC staff will power-wash and sanitize the greenhouse in preparation for the next user.

 If researchers do not vacate and clean their area when required, user fees will continue to be charged.
-If the PGC staff is required to clean the area an additional $50 cleaning fee will be charged.
+If PGC Staff is required to clean the area an additional cleaning fee will be charged as stated above.

 Soil Disposal and Composting

-Composting service is provided by MSU facilities.
-There are two low open-top bins outside the PGC garage for compost materials.
+Composting services are provided by MSU facilities.
+There are two low open-top bins outside the PGC garage for plant and soil materials.
 Only soil and plant materials can be composted.
-Any metal, plastic, paper, glass, or other trash MUST be removed and placed in the dumpster (also behind the garage).
-If trash is not separated properly the PGC could lose its composting privileges, so it is vital that users keep compost and trash separated properly.
+Any metal, plastic, paper, glass, or other trash must be removed and placed in the dumpster (also behind the garage).

 Contaminated Plant and Soil Disposal

 Soils and plant material treated with hazardous or radioactive compounds or chemicals are to be properly labeled and placed in receptacles in the hazardous chemical storage area.
-The project leader is responsible for determining safe and proper disposal procedures and seeing that they are carried out.
-The PGC Manager is to be notified of disposal of any such material and will arrange for their removal from the PGC.
+Notify Staff of disposals of any such material.

 Policies for Non-Assigned PGC Support Areas

-Users should leave the space as clean as or cleaner than it was when they arrived.
-PGC staff will empty trashcans daily and clear away clean pots in the pot-washing area, but the building janitors do not clean common-use spaces.
+Users should leave the space as clean as or more clean than it was when they arrived.
+PGC staff will empty trashcans and clear away clean pots in the pot-washing area, but the building janitors do not clean common-use spaces.

-*Regarding trash cans in common use areas; as soil weighs a significant amount, do not fill trashcans beyond half full with soil.
-If cans are overfilled, it is difficult for PGC staff to get them emptied into the dumpsters without hurting themselves.
-Please be courteous and think of those who have to clean up after you!
+*Regarding trash cans in common use areas; soil weighs a significant amount- do not fill trashcans beyond half full with soil.
+If cans are overfilled, it is difficult for PGC staff to empty them into the dumpsters without hurting themselves.
+Please be courteous.

-Users utilizing any of the PGC storage areas (cold-wet storage, non-toxic storage, and room-temperature storage) must clearly label their materials with their name, phone number and/or email, and date placed in storage.
-PGC staff will clean out storerooms periodically, and any materials that are unlabeled, undated, or more than two years old will be disposed of immediately.
-PGC storerooms are NOT meant to be permanent storage.
+Users of any of the PGC storage areas (cold-wet storage, non-toxic storage, and room-temperature storage) must clearly label their materials with their name, phone number and/or email, and date placed in storage.
+PGC staff will clean out storerooms periodically, and any materials that are unlabeled, undated, or more than two years old will be disposed of.

 The PGC provides three basic potting mixes for use by all PGC users: